BARBADOS • FOOD INSECURITY • COST OF FOOD

 This isn’t just about national pride.
 It’s about:

 The challenge is how to make small-scale and community agriculture high-yield, water-efficient and economically attractive, especially in a warming, drying climate.
+Approaches such as agroforestry, paired with intensive small-footprint growing systems, can help Barbados produce more food while improving soil, water retention, and long-term resilience.

 This is where Feed An Island and Crop Circle Farm and Garden technologies come in as a practical partner for Barbados.
+You can learn more about the organisation’s wider mission and model on the About Feed An Island page.

 Crop Circle systems operate as small footprint, climate-smart micro-farms and gardens that maximise productivity in tight spaces while dramatically reducing water and fertilizer use.
 While details vary by installation, the core ideas align strongly with Barbados’ own policy priorities: